Anna Laetitia Barbauld: Palgrave Academy

-Barbauld and her husband spent eleven years teaching at Palgrave Academy in Suffolk which had benefitted from the financial support of Philip Meadows (1719–83), a solicitor from nearby Diss.
+Barbauld and her husband spent eleven years teaching at Palgrave Academy in Suffolk which had benefited from the financial support of Philip Meadows (1719–83), a solicitor from nearby Diss.
 Early on, Barbauld was responsible not only for running her own household, but also the school's, to which she served as accountant, maid, and housekeeper.
 The school opened with only eight boys, but the number had risen to about forty by the time the Barbaulds left in 1785, which reflects the excellent reputation the school had acquired.

 The Barbaulds' educational philosophy attracted Dissenters as well as Anglicans.
 Palgrave replaced the strict discipline of traditional schools such as Eton, which often used corporal punishment, with a system of "fines and jobations" and even, it seems likely, "juvenile trials", that is, trials run by and for the students themselves.
 Moreover, instead of the traditional classical studies, the school offered a practical curriculum that stressed science and the modern languages.
 Barbauld herself taught the foundation subjects of reading and religion to the youngest boys, and geography, history, composition, rhetoric and science to higher grade levels.

 She was a dedicated teacher, producing a "weekly chronicle" for the school and writing theatrical pieces for the students to perform.
 Barbauld had a profound effect on many of her students.
 One who went on to great success was William Taylor, a pre-eminent scholar of German literature, who referred to Barbauld as "the mother of his mind".